SkoolNotes/Taproot/KBhHIST201ColdWarEssayPlanningJack.md

 - The cold war created the ideal circumstance for sino-french collaboration
 	-  AM Zhou Enlai concluded that he Sino-Soviet split + US Soviet Nuclear Reapporachment — a product of the cold war — means that international BoP will change soon, so might as well build relations with France (connect CA)
 	- AJ Mao departed from his earlier thinking of Europe in two **a la cold war** and moved to a European countries is unhappy with both US and Soviet stance (connect CA)
+	-  L1B cuban missle crisis showed that american/russia did not want to make world go kaboom, so medium states feel better to persue independent policies
+	-

 #### Discussions with Tom
 How does the Chinese people get sold on the idea of establishing relationships with the French?
 Was it authoritarianism?